pksilen/vitja-service/README.md

     - create new sales item with special id assigned in tests and then deleteOldSalesItem
   - deleteOldSalesItem method specifies timestamp offset as minus 5 months
     - ensure that create sales item was deleted
+- create default sample args for regexps and other types (string)
 - Split to multiple microservices
   - Implement subentities as remote service queries
 - Node project for Backk: https://github.com/jsynowiec/node-typescript-boilerplate